 No single plan fits everyone – test, test and test again

 We’re all different shapes and sizes and respond differently to what we eat and drink.
 What works for one person might not work for another.
-The only real way to find your perfect meal for you is to start off with the guidelines above and then adjust it for your needs.
+The only real way to find your perfect pre game meal for you is to start off with the guidelines above and then adjust it for your needs.
 Experiment with different foods and timing of your meal until you get the right combination.

 Each time you try something new, listen to your body and use it as feedback.
-Did you feel weak and lethargic or fully fuelled and in peak condition?
+Did you feel weak and lethargic or fully fueled and in peak condition?
 Experiment, test and refine until you find your perfect set-up.

 By the way, one last little tip: if you think you’re getting your eating right and you’re drinking the right amount of fluids too then make sure you haven’t overlooked getting enough sleep.
 There really are amazing results from getting enough sleep for sport.